 Welcome back families and schools to the 2021-22 school year!

-In September, we are discussing :
+This month, we are discussing :

 For over 20 years, Project Cornerstone has partnered with Silicon Valley schools, parents, and community organizations to deliver programs, trainings, and services that support youth to develop the social and emotional skills to grow into responsible, caring, and healthy adults who feel valued, respected, and known.
 Our children, families, and adults in our communities need support in social and emotional well-being, now more than ever.

 If you would like more information about the ABC program, please contact Mari Ueda-Tao.
 The ABC program also promotes the 41 Developmental Assets.
 To learn more, visit the Project Cornerstone web site.